 The former private residence of the Romanian dictator, Nicolae Ceausescu, the communist head of state.
-The palace was built in 1960 and it has 80 rooms, a swimming pool, and even a cinema.
+The Spring Palace was built in 1960 and it has 80 rooms, a swimming pool, and even a cinema.
 The interior is decorated with silk wallpaper, wood paneling, and paintings signed by famous Romanian painters.

 The most visited museum in the city and the second-largest building in the world after the Pentagon.
 It was built during the communist regime and turned into an administrative building during the mid-nineties.